 SUPER HANDLING ALL-WHEEL DRIVE™

 The RDX has standard Super Handling All-Wheel Drive™ (SH-AWD™).
 The RDX system differs mechanically from the RL luxury sedan, but is similar in principle.
 This all-wheel-drive system progressively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels.
+In addition to this "torque vectoring", SH-AWD can also overdrive the outside rear wheel to further enhance control.
 The result is neutral, accurate steering when cornering under power that front-drive, rear-drive or conventional all-wheel-drive can't equal.